check-spelling-sandbox/materialize/doc/developer/design/20220404_metadata_storage.md

 If we discover scalability problems with Aurora PostgreSQL, we have two easy fixes.
 We can run multiple Aurora PostgreSQL RDS instances in each environment, and randomly assign customer environments to one of the instances.
-Or we can migrate to CockroachDB, which is largely PostgreSQL compatible, anad has effectively no limits on horizontal scalability.
+Or we can migrate to CockroachDB, which is largely PostgreSQL compatible, and has effectively no limits on horizontal scalability.

 We also have one hard fix, which is to migrate to FoundationDB.
 The `Stash`